dirigeants/klasa/tutorials/RichDisplay.md

 ## Code Analysis

-First we create a new [`RichDisplay`](https://klasa.js.org/RichDisplay.html) instance, but this time we pass in an [`Embed`](https://discord.js.org/#/docs/main/master/class/MessageEmbed) object, wich will represent our template, from which we will be able to extend upon to create our pages later on:
+First we create a new [`RichDisplay`](https://klasa.js.org/RichDisplay.html) instance, but this time we pass in an [`MessageEmbed`](https://discord.js.org/#/docs/main/master/class/MessageEmbed) instance, wich will represent our template, from which we will be able to extend upon to create our pages later on:

 ```javascript
 const display = new RichDisplay(new this.client.methods.Embed()